 An early and popular “reform” to slavery was colonization, or a movement advocating the displacement of African Americans out of the country, usually to Africa.
 In 1816, the Society for the Colonization of Free People of Color of America (also called the American Colonization Society or ACS) was founded with this goal.
 Leading statesmen including Thomas Jefferson endorsed the idea of colonization.

-Members of the ACS did not believe that blacks and whites could live as equals, so they targeted the roughly 200,000 free blacks in the United States for relocation to Africa.
+Members of the ACS did not believe that Black and White people could live as equals, so they targeted the roughly 200,000 free Black people in the United States for relocation to Africa.
 For several years after the ACS’s founding, they raised money and pushed Congress for funds.
 In 1819, they succeeded in getting $100,000 from the federal government to further the colonization project.
 The ACS played a major role in the creation of the colony of Liberia, on the west coast of Africa.
 The country’s capital, Monrovia, was named in honor of President James Monroe.
-The ACS stands as an example of how white reformers, especially men of property and standing, addressed the issue of slavery.
+The ACS stands as an example of how White reformers, especially men of property and standing, addressed the issue of slavery.
 Their efforts stand in stark contrast with other reformers’ efforts to deal with slavery in the United States.

 Although rebellion stretches the definition of reform, another potential solution to slavery was its violent overthrow.
 Nat Turner’s Rebellion, one of the largest slave uprisings in American history, took place in 1831, in Southampton County, Virginia.
-Like many slaves, Nat Turner was inspired by the evangelical Protestant fervor sweeping the republic.
-He preached to fellow slaves in Southampton County, gaining a reputation among them as a prophet.
+Like many enslaved people, Nat Turner was inspired by the evangelical Protestant fervor sweeping the republic.
+He preached to other enslaved people in Southampton County, gaining a reputation among them as a prophet.
 He organized them for rebellion, awaiting a sign to begin, until an eclipse in August signaled that the appointed time had come.

-Turner and as many as seventy other slaves killed their masters and their masters’ families, murdering a total of around sixty-five people (Figure 13.15).
+Turner and as many as seventy other enslaved people killed their enslavers and their families, a total of around sixty-five people (Figure 13.15).
 Turner eluded capture until late October, when he was tried, hanged, and then beheaded and quartered.
-Virginia put to death fifty-six other slaves whom they believed to have taken part in the rebellion.
-White vigilantes killed two hundred more as panic swept through Virginia and the rest of the South.
+Virginia put to death fifty-six others whom they believed to have taken part in the rebellion.
+White vigilantes and organized militias killed two hundred more as panic swept through Virginia and the rest of the South.

 Nat Turner on His Battle against Slavery